FFmpeg/FFmpeg/README.md

 The offline documentation is available in the **doc/** directory.

-The online documentation is available in the main [website](https://ffmpeg.org) and in the [wiki](https://trac.ffmpeg.org).
+The online documentation is available on the main [website](https://ffmpeg.org) and in the [wiki](https://trac.ffmpeg.org).

 ### Examples